mabreyes/iOS-26-foundations-model/README.md

 # Receipt AI Generator with Apple Foundation Models

-A SwiftUI app that turns grocery receipts into structured ingredients and recipe suggestions with Apple Foundation Models.
+A SwiftUI app that turns a food idea into structured ingredients and recipe suggestions with Apple Foundation Models.

-- Parse receipt text/items into structured data
-- Generate and refine recipes based on detected ingredients
-- SwiftUI UI with pre-commit hooks (SwiftFormat, SwiftLint)
-- Optional Live Activities/Dynamic Island widgets for cooking progress

 See Apple's documentation: [Apple Foundation Models](https://developer.apple.com/documentation/FoundationModels).